datasektionen/bawang-content/en/clubs/informationsorganet/body.md

 ## The Chapter’s systems

-The chapter’s systems are available on our [Github](https://dsekt.se/github-link-website), if you want access to see or edit something, you can request access through this [form] (https:// dsekt.se/ github-access).
+The chapter’s systems are available on our [Github](https://dsekt.se/github-link-website), if you want access to see or edit something, you can request access through this [form](https://dsekt.se.github-access).

 ### Selection of systems